 Airline chance events can have serious consequences for those involved in them.
 These consequences can be fatal, but not always.
 In some cases, serious physical injury can result, or even simply severe emotional and mental trauma.
 Economic damages such as medical costs, lost wages, and decreased earning capacity are important for an injured airline passenger to seek out, but noneconomic damages can be equally and even more important, depending on the circumstances of the case.

-Our firm has successfully represented clients in airplane accident cases, including personal injury and wrongful death claims against domestic and international airlines.
+Our firm has successfully represented clients in airplane accident cases, including personal injury and wrongful death claims against airlines.
 These companies, alongside aircraft manufacturers, airport operators, and their contractors, have a responsibility to ensure your flight is a safe one.
 Sean Cleary has pursued liability and damages claims against the leading manufacturers of commercial aircraft, and the smaller corporations that produce the components and instruments used in long-range passenger planes.

-Accidents involving small planes can seriously injure or kill passengers and others.
+Small plane accidents can seriously injure or kill passengers and others.
 Those who survive such accidents are typically left with serious, life-long injuries and damage.
 This can include:

 Burn injuries are a particularly common problem due to the explosion of fuel tanks upon impact.
 The reality is that manufacturers often do not install crash-resistant fuel tanks in their units, despite the fact that such tanks can dramatically decrease the likelihood of death or serious burn injuries.